Iron Chef: Iron Chef Vietnam

-The Vietnamese version was set to air from June 6, 2012 on VTV3.
+The Vietnamese version was aired from June 6, 2012, on VTV3.
 In this version there are only three Iron Chefs: David Thái, Long Chef and Yu Zhi Da.
 The ultimate winner would be a 2013 Iron Chef.

 Iron Chef Indonesia

 There have been two adaptations of Iron Chef for Indonesian television.

 Allez Cuisine

-The first Indonesian adaptation of Iron Chef series, also known as Allez Cuisine, which came from Chairman Kaga's catchphrase in the original series, was aired on Indosiar from March 1, 2003 until August 12, 2006.
+The first Indonesian adaptation of Iron Chef series, also known as Allez Cuisine, which came from Chairman Kaga's catchphrase in the original series, was aired on Indosiar from March 1, 2003, until August 12, 2006.
 The Kitchen Stadium owner role was played by Derry Drajat, and the main commentator was Gunardjo, an Indonesian food expert.
 The show featured three Super Chefs or Iron Chefs.
 Episodes were 1 hour long.
 The show also featured a mini-game segment with 6 competitors featuring the main ingredient of the episode.
 The mini game segment usually lasts for 2 minutes.
 After the main cooking segment was finished, the Super Chef will give verdict on the results of the mini-game and declare the mini-game winner.